CMB-ML/cmb-ml/README.md

 # New Methods

-If implementing a new machine learning method, we encourage you to first familiarize yourself with Hydra and the content of the tutorial notebooks.
-After that, look through the [top-level script](main_cmbnncs.py) and executors for CMBNNCS (in `cmbml/cmbnncs_local/stage_executors`).
-In particular, note how training and prediction follow common PyTorch design patterns ([train](cmbml/cmbnncs_local/stage_executors/D_train.py) and [predict](cmbml/cmbnncs_local/stage_executors/E_predict.py)).
-The [dataset.py](cmbml/cmbnncs_local/dataset.py) file includes two subclasses of a PyTorch [Dataset](https://pytorch.org/tutorials/beginner/basics/data_tutorial.html) and can also be adapted.

-If implementing a new method following astrophysics conventions (which tend to use configuration files and clean single maps), the PyILC method portion of the pipeline may be a better reference.
+We encourage you to first familiarize yourself with the content of the tutorial notebooks and Hydra.
+Afterwards, you may want to follow either the patterns set in either the [classic method](cmbml/demo_external_method) or [ML method](cmbml/demo_patch_nn/) demonstrations.
+The main difference between these is the amount of stuff you want to do within CMB-ML's pipeline; if you already have code that can take input parameters, the patterns for classic methods may be more appropriate.

+At this time, the classic method patterns are non-functional suggestions.
+To see operational code, the PyILC method works (very well!).
+Please excuse any confusion caused by the hoops which enable us to run it on many simulations at once.
+Start with the [first top-level script](main_pyilc_predict.py), which gets the pipeline through the cleaning process.
+Then the [second top-level script](main_pyilc_analysis.py) must be run to finish the process.
+Both of these scripts use the same configuration file, there is simply a conflict in execution due to settings of `matplotlib`.

+All of the ML patterns are functional.
+We suggest using the demonstration network as a prototype.
+The pipeline overview is in the [top-level script](main_patch_nn.py).
+This network operates on patches of sky maps, cut directly from the HEALPix arrangement.
+Some preprocessing stages are needed to enable fast training.
+The training and prediction executors follow common PyTorch design patterns ([train](cmbml/demo_patch_nn/stage_executors/E_train.py) and [predict](cmbml/demo_patch_nn/stage_executors/F_predict.py)).
+Both training and prediction use subclasses of a PyTorch [Dataset](https://pytorch.org/tutorials/beginner/basics/data_tutorial.html).

+As an alternative, see the cmbNNCS [top-level script](main_cmbnncs.py).
+The executors for this method are very similar to the demonstration network, though some changes are needed in order to adhere to the method described in the paper.
+It does differ more significantly in the [predict](cmbml/cmbnncs/stage_executors/E_predict.py) stage, as this model predicts entire skymaps in a single operation.

 # Installation

 Installation of CMB-ML requires setting up the repository, then getting the data assets for the portion you want to run.
 Demonstrations are available with practical examples.
 The early ones cover how to set up CMB-ML to run on your system.
-The latter give examples of how to use the software, for those curious or hoping to extend it.

 Setting up the repository:
 - Clone this repository